Sequences

 that accepts a vector, a list, a set, or

-a map, and returns the number of elements in that collection.
+a map, and returns the number of elements in the given collection.

 Hint: Convert the collection to a sequence first and use next